Car Recall Notice Importance!

 Other safety recalls may be issued for windshield wipers, engine cooling fan blades, tires, child safety seats, and other critical parts of the car that might be vulnerable to breaking, falling apart, or flying off the car at a certain speed.

-The Impact of Recalls
+The Impact of Car Recalls

 In an ongoing recall effort, more than 9 million Toyota and Lexus models made between 2009 and 2010 had a variety of problems with their gas pedals.
 Some Toyota and Lexus models had sticky gas pedals, while others had problems with the accelerator and floor mat, leading to at least 30 reported accidents, including one fatality.

-Even with these dangers, the NHTSA estimates at least 30 percent of auto recalls go unrepaired.
+Even with these dangers, the NHTSA estimates at least 30 percent of auto recalls are not repaired.
 A J.D.
 Power survey discovered that out of all the safety recalls between 2013 and 2015, over 45 million cars that need safety repairs haven't received them.
 Some of these cars aren't being fixed because automakers haven't been able to get hold of the owners.
 Although owners can see if their car has been recalled by checking their car's VIN on the NHTSA website, there are a few other reasons that could explain overlooked recall notices and repairs:

 - Needing to make an appointment